Yupʼik clothing: Eskimo clothing

 Both Yup'ik (and Siberian Yupik) and Iñupiat clothing are also known as Eskimo clothing in Alaska.

-Eskimos are not usually tall but they have powerful legs and shoulders.
 Clothing details differs between northwestern Iñupiaq and southwestern Yup'ik Eskimo clothes.
 Also, among the Yup'ik regional or socioterritorial groups (their native names will generally be found ending in -miut postbase which signifies "inhabitants of ..."), like those of north Alaska, were differentiated by territory, speech patterns, clothing details, annual cycles, and ceremonial life.
 Four basic designs are used for women's fancy parkas among the Yup'ik, with some regional variations, including one style adopted from Iñupiaq skin sewers.

 Native peoples have flourished in the extreme cold of the Arctic for millennia.
 Arctic people living throughout the circumpolar region have time-tested their caribou (or reindeer) skin clothing ensembles for 3000 to 8000 years.
 During that time, their clothing has evolved, so that today they are able to live comfortably within the region, in spite of the bitter weather.